Coronavirus update from our Housing Division

 As a supported housing provider, our primary objective remains the safety and wellbeing of our tenants.
 As an employer, and Registered Provider of Social Housing (RP), we also have obligations to our staff and our Regulator.

 If you are self-isolating or have symptoms of Coronavirus please tell us as soon as possible.
 You can contact us by calling your Housing Officer or our Lewes head office on 01273 405 800.
-As well as requiring this information so that we can do what we can to control the spread of the virus, we may also be able to provide you with some practical assistance if required.
+As well as requiring this information so that we can do what we can to control the spread of the virus, we can also provide you with some practical assistance if required.

 Providing continuity of service

-Throughout the pandemic and lockdowns, our staff have continued to work remotely with occasional visits to our properties to carry out essential repairs, welfare and health and safety checks.
+Throughout the pandemic and lockdowns, our staff have largely worked remotely with occasional visits to our properties to carry out essential repairs, welfare and health and safety checks.